 - Dump in the beans, which have already been picked over and rinsed well.

-- Add the remaining ingredients.
+- Add the remaining ingredients, except the reserved bacon.
 Taste and add a bit of salt if it seems to need it.

 - Cover loosely with the lid and simmer over low heat for about 2 and half to 3 hours, stirring every so often.
 If it begins to seem too thick, you can add more water – up to a cup total.
 Once the beans are soft, add the cooked bacon back to the pan and cook another 15 minutes or so.
 Taste, and add more salt if needed.
 How much salt you need to add to the soup overall is going to depend on how salty the bacon is, so be cautious and only add a bit at a time.